 Here is the deal with homemade nut butters.
-You will have to have your food processor on for 15 minutes (I spent most of this time staring at it in amazement going round and turning into butter (yes, I need to get out more).
+You will have to have your food processor on for 15 minutes – I spent most of this time staring at it in amazement going round and turning into butter (yes, I need to get out more).
 At first, it won’t look like it is doing anything expect churning round powder.
 Then, after 5 minutes, it still won’t look like it is doing much.
 Then, after 10 minutes, it will start clumping together, but still not looking much like a butter, but let it carry on and it WILL turn into a butter texture – trust me.
 You might have to stop the food processor and scrape the sides down a few times, but it will all come together.
 If you have a high powered food processor that is.

-– 300g/10 oz almonds (preferably roasted first)
+- 300 g Almonds (preferably roasted first)

-1) Put the almonds in your food processor (using the S blade).
+Put the almonds in your food processor (using the S blade).

-3) After about 10 minutes it will start to clump together.
+After about 10 minutes it will start to clump together.
 If it starts rising to the top and sticking to the sides, turn the processor off and use a plastic spatula and scrape the sides down.
 And then turn it back on.